 We need to improve our business model or need reform.
 We deeply believe with the large number of customers we have and with the larger number of orthotics being made every day from our systems, there are ways to be very profitable in this business.
 The fact that some publicly traded companies joined the race in this field in recent years is a proof.
 We constantly search for brighter future for Sharp Shape and for our customers.
 If you are interested in investing the future of Sharp Shape, please contact us.
 Please send us your business background information for consideration.

-In the tech world, a 23-year old business is considered a well grown man and IBM is considered a ‘supercentenarian’.
-With enough capital (funding) and the right product, a company can grow rapidly, like on ‘steroid’.
+In the tech world, a 23-year old business is considered a well grown man and IBM is considered a "supercentenarian."
+With enough capital (funding) and the right product, a company can grow rapidly, like on steroids.
 Several famous companies, like Apple, Yahoo, Google, and Facebook grew rapidly, right under our nose in Silicon Valley in the past ten years.
-These ‘teenagers’ are the backbones of the tech-body today.
-If condition is right, we would like to have a reasonable/vigorous growth, which is good both for our customers and for ourselves.
+These teenagers are the backbones of the tech-body today.
+If the condition is right, we would like to have a reasonable/vigorous growth, which is good both for our customers and for ourselves.
 Everyone has two feet and we believe in the market.

 Meet One of the Founders – Dr. Alex Y. Shang

-We are very proud, because our competitors are supper giants in the CAD/CAM industry.
+We are very proud, because our competitors are super giants in the CAD/CAM industry.
 We did not realize what we did was so great until they came to the same field.
-We have co-existed with them for 7 years or so.
-Tough competition made us tougher and healthy competition helped us in making better products.
+We had co-existed with them for 8 years or so before they finally moved out of this business.
+Tough competition made us tougher and healthy competition helped us in making better products and providing better services.

-If you choose to have our system installed in your lab, we guarantee to send a PhD to set it up.
-More than 80 systems out there were set up by a PhD.
-It's worth it.
-It is a tough job though.
-Once the order is placed, I will personally go out to integrate the systems, no matter shine, rain or hail, well or sick.
+In the past, more than 80 systems out there were set up by a PhD.
+It is a tough job.
+Once an order is placed, it will be filled no matter rain or shine or hail, well or sick.
 It is a slow process since we have to set up the AOMS systems one at a time.
-We have set up more than 80 systems worldwide in the past 20 years.
-Originating in space technology, Sharp Shape will continue its success.
+Sharp Shape will continue its success.